Glossier’s Emily Weiss and Outdoor Voices’ Tyler Haney to talk shop at TC Disrupt NY

 Volvo’s new XC60 will automatically steer as well as brake to avoid crashes

 Disrupt NY is fast approaching, and the agenda is shaping up to be a real doozy.
-Alongside speakers like Handy’s Oisin Hanrahan, Managed By Q’s Dan Teran, WayUp’s Liz Wessel, Ford’s Raj Nair, and AngelList’s Naval Ravikant, we’re also pleased to host Glossier’s Emily Weiss and Outdoor Voices’ Tyler Haney on the Disrupt NY stage.
+Alongside speakers like Handy’s Oisin Hanrahan, Managed By Q’s Dan Teran, WayUp’s Liz Wessel, Ford’s Raj Nair and AngelList’s Naval Ravikant, we’re also pleased to host Glossier’s Emily Weiss and Outdoor Voices’ Tyler Haney on the Disrupt NY stage.

-We’ve watched ecommerce change the way that consumers shop and the way that big companies sell, but Glossier and Outdoor Voices stand out among a growing pack of ecommerce brands.
+We’ve watched e-commerce change the way that consumers shop and the way that big companies sell, but Glossier and Outdoor Voices stand out among a growing pack of e-commerce brands.

 Emily Weiss, Glossier

-Emily Weiss is the founder and CEO of Glossier, a digitally native beauty brand that has successfully taken on incumbents like L’Oreal and Estee Lauder.
-The company was originally launched in 2014 and has grown to over 60 employees in its New York City headquarters.
-Weiss has also raised more than $34 million in venture capital funding from investors such as IVP, Thrive Capital, Forerunner Ventures, Lerer Hippeau Ventures, and Index.
+Emily Weiss is the founder and CEO of Glossier, a digitally native beauty brand that has successfully taken on incumbents like L’Oreal and Estée Lauder.
+The company was originally launched in 2014 and has grown to more than 60 employees in its New York City headquarters.
+Weiss has also raised more than $34 million in venture capital funding from investors such as IVP, Thrive Capital, Forerunner Ventures, Lerer Hippeau Ventures and Index.

 What makes Glossier particularly interesting is that it was formed from a beauty blog called The Gloss, which now sees more than 1.5 million unique visitors.
 The baseline of open communication channels between the brand and consumers is part of what makes Glossier successful — Weiss sees Glossier as a content company first.